Leaving a Job Due to Unpaid Salaries: Do You Need to Give Notice? Let's Discuss Legal Rights and Obligations

 vinayak_123

-If company is not in a position to pay the salary to it's employees for consecutive three months and a employee XYZ has decided to leave the company for better future should he give notice to company ?
-If he /she has not given the notice in writing but conveyed the same verbally. what action should be taken against the company or employee?
-Is there any labor law ?
+If a company is not in a position to pay the salary to its employees for three consecutive months and an employee, XYZ, has decided to leave the company for a better future, should he give notice to the company?
+If he/she has not given the notice in writing but conveyed the same verbally, what action should be taken against the company or employee?
+Is there any labor law?

 kumaresank

-It is strongly advisable to have resignation in writing though the company is not in position pay the salary.
-Employee could initiate appropriate proceedings for recovery of salary.
+It is strongly advisable to have a resignation in writing even if the company is not in a position to pay the salary.
+An employee could initiate appropriate proceedings for the recovery of salary.

 lilyman

 I agree.
-For legal implications as well for personal reasons this is the best and only option.
-Employee is already not paid for his services for 3 months in a row what more can he loose from the same company.
+For legal implications as well as for personal reasons, this is the best and only option.
+The employee has already not been paid for his services for three months in a row; what more can he lose from the same company?
 Just do the proper thing as per the employment contract and provide the required notice period.
-One could also, after discussing with HR Director of the company, opt to back date it.
+One could also, after discussing with the HR Director of the company, opt to backdate it.

 Vasant Nair

 Verbal resignation has no validity.
-It must be submitted in writing and also a copy of the same MUST be got acknowledged in receipt.
+It must be submitted in writing, and a copy of the same MUST be acknowledged upon receipt.

 Best Wishes,